10 Fantastic Daytrips (less than 2 hours) from Tampa

 You will also find a number of tourist shops and the cutest little local coffeeshop.
 Eco Beans features terrific coffee, the most delicious pastries (a number of which are vegan and/or gluten free), and a beautiful lush outdoor patio.
 Update: Eco Beans is now closed.
 However, Copenhagen Cafe (great Danish pastries) and Urban Grounds are great alternatives.

 The city also offers an interesting lineup of events throughout the year.
 The Opa!
 Greek festival is a hit each June.
 The Sponge Docks Seafood festival is a big hit each fall.
-There’s Snow Place like Tarpon Springs is a big hit with locals and tourist alike come December.
+There’s Snow Place like Tarpon Springs is a big hit with locals and tourists alike come December.
 The cheerful holiday event features a number of festive activities including real falling snow!